WoodSongs Old-Time Radio Hour: Community involvement

-Everyone associated with the WoodSongs Old-Time Radio Hour is a volunteer including Michael Johnathon, and all the artists come on the broadcasts for free.
-WoodSongs involves the community in many ways.
-In the Central Kentucky community, they involve regional schools and universities for the WoodSongs student intern program for the purpose of engaging students to participate in the weekly productions and have hands on experience in setting up a national broadcast stage.
-WoodSongs also has ongoing relationships and works closely with music teachers, private instructors, local arts groups (such as LAMA and LexArts), as well as independent artists who add local performance flavor in the lobby of the Lyric Theatre each night of the WoodSongs broadcast.
+All artists and WoodSongs members are affiliated with the program on a volunteer basis.
+WoodSongs allows for community involvement and volunteer opportunities in many ways.
+In the Central Kentucky community, they involve regional schools and universities for the WoodSongs intern program, which allows students to participate in the set up of nationally broadcast weekly productions.
+WoodSongs also has ongoing relationships and works closely with music teachers, private instructors, and local arts groups, as well as independent artists who add local performances in the lobby of the Lyric Theatre each night of the WoodSongs broadcast.
 WoodSongs has a long history of spotlighting and featuring Kentucky and Appalachian artists.
 They have presented well over 300 different Kentucky artists on a worldwide level including J.D.
-Crowe, Ben Sollee, Homer Ledford, Dale Ann Bradley, EXILE, The McLain Family Band, and many more.
+Crowe, Ben Sollee, Homer Ledford, Dale Ann Bradley, EXILE and The McLain Family Band.
 The broadcast stage is open to artists of all genres, from all regions, all economic and ethnic backgrounds.
-Selection is never based on label affiliation, marketing, sexual, or economic perimeters.
-As stated on the broadcast, "You don't have to be famous to be on WoodSongs, you just have to be very good."

 Michael Johnathon started the WoodSongs CoffeeHouse Association which has over 90 concert stages nationwide.
 The purpose of the WoodSongs CoffeeHouse is to encourage local participation by regional musicians and artists, and to give them a platform to express themselves and surround themselves with the music community.

-Johnathon also created the WoodSongs Front Porch Association (501-c-3) The members are called SONGFARMERS, with over 56 community chapters from Hawaii to Florida, Arkansas to Vermont.
+Johnathon also created the WoodSongs Front Porch Association (501-c-3).
+The members are called SONGFARMERS, with over 56 community chapters from Hawaii to Florida, Arkansas to Vermont.
 A TV documentary about the community driven project aired on the RFD-TV Network.

 All but some of the oldest shows are archived on the WoodSongs website and can be watched for free.
 The University of Kentucky is the host of the global WoodSongs archive.
 This archive is administered by Professor Ron Pen at the John Jacob Niles Center for American Music.
 DZWR also streams archived episodes of this program every Saturday night.